NeseOSCorp/ns-update-will-deprecated/README.md

+# Last update (news only): November 21, 2024 (12:33 AM in Azerbaijan time)!

 # NeseOS Update will deprecated SHA-1 and SHA-2 endpoints?

 Yes.
 Starting January 1, 2025, we're deprecating SHA-1 and SHA-2 endpoints on NeseOS Update servers.
 That means, you will no longer received security updates etc. from NeseOS Update.

+[ Updated News ]

-Due to declined Nese Update reasons, automatically upgrade function isn't worked so, we'll require upgrade to newest versions of Nese-based operating systems to receive security updates.
+Due to declined Nese Update reasons, automatically upgrade function isn't worked so, we're highly recommend upgrade to newest versions of Nese-based operating systems to receive security updates.

 # What exactly means?